 Quality assurance is more than checking the code for bugs.
 It helps to make sure that the client gets a product of high quality and all of their requirements are met.
 Though initially it may be seen as an additional expense, it quickly proves to be a necessary part of the development process that can actually save money in the long run as detecting defects early in the process prevents your app from malfunctioning in maintenance.
 It is crucial that every functionality gets double-checked before the product can be released.
 QA invests effort into verifying whether the product is defect-free by pointing out the bugs that occur during the development stages.
 Simply put: QA watches over product quality, making sure that there won’t be any (expensive) failures in later stages of development.
 An undetected defect may lead to serious business losses, so double-checking the software is crucial.

 To sum up: what are some benefits of quality assurance?

-Testing allows identifying and fixing bugs before software becomes operational.
+Testing allows for identifying and fixing bugs before the software becomes operational.
 When bugs are found in the early development process, the cost of corrections is much lower, while the risk of failure later on is considerably lower.
 And delivering a quality product translates into further benefits for the manufacturer.

 Not testing your software is only an illusive saving.
-In fact, testing can help you avoid expenses that you’d have if your software failed e.g. in maintenance.
+In fact, testing can help you avoid expenses that you’d have if your software failed e.g., in maintenance.